Maintenance and advancement

 The income deriving from a trust is a life interest arising from the trust property, while the capital is the beneficiary’s interest in the balance.

-If nothing is expressly stated on the trust with respect to maintenance/advancement, then the statute provisions apply.
+If nothing is expressly stated on the trust with respect to maintenance/advancement, then the statutory provisions apply.

 S31 of the Trustees Act 1925 – Powers of Maintenance (Income)